dmonagle/vapor-graph/README.md

 }
 ```

-The **deserialize** function plays the same role as the **Model** protocol's requirement for an **init**.
-The difference being that deserialize can be called on an existing reference to transform it's data to a known state.
-Since it has the same functionality as the required **init**, the init can be defined in your model to delegate to the **deserialize** function which can be seen above.
+The **graphDeserialize** function plays the same role as the **Model** protocol's requirement for an **init**.
+The difference being that graphDeserialize can be called on an existing reference to transform it's data to a known state.
+Since it has the same functionality as the required **init**, the init can be defined in your model to delegate to the **graphDeserialize** function which can be seen above.

 ### Inserting models into a Graph